The Goals view

 Set up groups of accounting accounts (groupings)

-In the "Goals" view, the accounting accounts are grouped into three main categories:
+In the "Goals" view, the accounting accounts are grouped into four main categories:

 Revenues: accounting accounts of group 7.